Skip to content

 Sentence-Level Side-by-Side Design

-Most bilingual books alternate paragraphs or split pages in half.
+Most dual language books alternate paragraphs or split pages in half.
 That means you lose your place every time you switch languages.
-Our books use a tabular side-by-side format where each sentence in the original language sits directly next to its translation — on the same line, every time.
+Our books use a tabular side-by-side parallel text format where each sentence in the original language sits directly next to its translation — on the same line, every time.

 French (Original)